Human Ethics

 ---|---|

-- The HREC reviews new applications for projects with a risk rating of Moderate or High (greater than Low risk as per the definition in the National Statement and the decision of the WSU HREC).
+- The HREC reviews new applications for projects with a risk rating of greater than Low or High.
+Please refer to the National Statement (opens in a new window) for information about risk assessments.

 The submission deadline for any meeting is close of business (5pm) on the specified date.
 Late applications may be held over until the following meeting.